shawntabrizi/rust-and-polkadot-workshop/README.md

 There are many great resources available for learning about Blockchains, Rust, and Polkadot.

-Many of those resources was used directly and indirectly in the creation of this site.
+Many of those resources were used directly and indirectly in creating this site.

 Check out these additional resources if you want to extend or reinforce what you have learned here: